kdb0074/TextEditor/README.md

 <h2>About the project</h2>

-<p>Try TexEditor - word counter, character counter, remove extra spaces, and many more
+<p>This is a minimalist e-commerce website built with React and CSS.
+This
-.
-(React, Bootstrap)</p>
+website features a modern and intuitive design, with easy-to-use navigation and a simple shopping experience that puts the focus on the products.</p>

-👉 Live Demo: <a href=' https://text-editor-silk-delta.vercel.app/'>TexEditor Demo</a>
+👉 Live Demo: <a href='https://eccomerce-ten.vercel.app/'>Ecommerce Demo</a>